dannydyl/CNN_cpp/README.md

-# ESE 344 - Project 1: Convolutional Neural Networks for Object Recognition: Forward Propagation
+# Project : Convolutional Neural Networks for Object Recognition: Forward Propagation

 ## Overview

-This project is designed for the course ESE 344, Software Techniques for Engineers, at SUNY at Stony Brook, Dept. of ECE, under the guidance of Prof. Murali Subbarao.
-It focuses on implementing the forward propagation phase of a Convolutional Neural Network (CNN) for object recognition, specifically using the CNN-AK model that identifies ten classes of objects in 32x32x3 color images.
+This project focuses on implementing the forward propagation phase of a Convolutional Neural Network (CNN) for object recognition, specifically using the CNN-AK model that identifies ten classes of objects in 32x32x3 color images.
 The project does not cover the training part (backpropagation) but focuses on the classification part using forward propagation.

 ## Objectives